Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/Part7_ApplicationLayer/readme.txt

   - front/rear power take-off (PTO)
   - mode of the front/rear power take-off (PTO)
   - economy mode of front/rear power take-off (PTO)-->

-See \ref MaintainersExtensions for more information on how to get access to the exclusive areas.

 Some exemplary data requests are presented below.